 ALGEBRA, we can say, is a body of formal rules.
 They are rules that show how something written one form may be rewritten in another form.
-For what is a calculation if not transforming one set of symbols into another?
-In arithmetic we may replace the symbols '2 + 2' with this symbol '4.'
+For what is a calculation if not replacing one set of symbols into another?
+In arithmetic we replace '2 + 2' with '4.'
 In algebra, we may replace 'a + (−b)' with 'a − b.'

 Here are some of the basic rules of algebra:

 Associated with these -- and with any rule -- is the rule of symmetry:

 If a = b, then b = a.

 For one thing, this means that a rule of algebra goes both ways.